AMTM-OSR/YazDHCP/README.md

 ## DHCP IP Address Reservations for Guest Network Clients

-Starting with YazDHCP 1.2.0 version, a new feature was added to allow assigning DHCP IP address reservations to clients on available Guest Networks whose subnet is separate from the main LAN subnet.
+Starting with YazDHCP 1.2.0 version, a new feature was added to allow assigning DHCP IP address reservations to clients on available Guest Networks whose subnet is **separate** from the main LAN subnet.

 ### DETAILS

 1) When YazDHCP is a fresh installation (***not*** a version update), the script automatically checks if there are any DHCP IP address reservations stored in **NVRAM**.
 If found, it will prompt the user to confirm exporting all the existing reservations from NVRAM to YazDHCP internal files.
-This export process extracts all the relevant information to create the initial list of network clients from both the Main LAN and the Guest Networks (if any).
+This export process extracts all the relevant information to create the initial list of network clients from both the Main LAN and any suitable Guest Networks.
 Also, it allows users to restore the same IP address reservations to their original NVRAM state if you decide to uninstall YazDHCP at a later time.

 ![CLI Install Export](./Images/YazDHCP_Installation_Export.jpg)